Forum Latest Posts

 in Italy:

-• EuroStar Frecce trains (Frecciarossa, Frecciargento, Frecciabianca) – 10 euro (both 1st & 2nd class)
+• Frecce high-speed trains (Frecciarossa, Frecciargento, Frecciabianca): 10 euro (both 1st & 2nd class)

 International:

-• Thello trains (former Artesia de Nuit) from Milan, Rome & Venice to Paris overnight trains – 25 EUR (6 berth couchette), 65 EUR (3 bed sleeper) etc. (interrail passes are not valid for Thello trains anymore, so passengers will have to use ordinary point-to-point tickets)
+• Thello trains (former Artesia de Nuit) from Milan, Rome & Venice to Paris overnight trains – 25 EUR (6 berth couchette), 65 EUR (3 bed sleeper) etc. (interrail passes are not valid for Thello trains anymore, instead offered pass holders discount)

 FYR Macedonia (MZ):